VanTien145/E-commerce_Analyst_Project/Project Description.md

 - **Team size:** 3 members

-- **Description:** This project we analyzed behavior customer based on RFM model and also analyzed business from a dataset like E-commerce on Kaggle
+- **Description:** This project we analyzed behavior customers based on RFM model and also analyzed business from a dataset like E-commerce on Kaggle

 - **Responsibilities:**
   - Search and collect dataset